ffraile/computer_science_tutorials/source/index.rst

 - **Universitat Politècnica de València**
    - `Francisco Fraile <https://www.linkedin.com/in/franciscofraile/>`_ "Hi, I am a senior researcher at the Research Center on Production Engineering and Management at UPV, and a passionate technomaniac who likes anything related to computer science.
 I teach computer science and operations research at EDEM and the main author of this book.
 I also like any sci-fi gender and I am prone to add easter eggs in my tutorials and exercises."
+   - `Miguel A. Mateo-Casalí <https://www.linkedin.com/in/miguel-a-mateo-casali-bb335a66>`__ "Hello, I am a researcher at the UPV's Production Engineering and Management Research Centre and I love all topics related to computer systems and automation.
+I am a contributor to this book in the distributed computing section.
+I love archery, videogames and pizzas as a service."
 If you are a teacher and would like to contribute to this online book, please do not hesitate to contact me and I will be glad to discuss how to integrate your valuable input.